Raj-3435/Real-Time-Cryptocurrency-Dashboard/README.md

 A visually stunning, real-time cryptocurrency dashboard built entirely in Microsoft Excel.
 Designed with a modern neon theme, this project helps you track major crypto metrics like market cap, volume, 24h price change, and more — all dynamically.

-# 💹 Real-time Cryptocurrency Dashboard (Excel)

-A visually stunning, real-time cryptocurrency dashboard built entirely in Microsoft Excel.
-Designed with a modern neon theme, this project helps you track major crypto metrics like market cap, volume, 24h price change, and more — all dynamically.

 ![image](https://github.com/user-attachments/assets/780fbfa1-f038-4c43-bbc7-1be5ba73b598)